 Product Diversification Example

 Some very famous stories of product diversification are that of General Electric, Disney, Tata Group.
-GE diversified its products from being an electricity-related company into segments like aviation, healthcare, digital industry, venture capital, and finance, etc. Similarly, Walt Disney company diversified its business from being an animation industry to an amusement park film production and television industry.
+GE diversified its products from an electricity-related company into segments like aviation, healthcare, digital industry, venture capitalVenture CapitalVenture capital (VC) refers to a type of long-term finance extended to startups with high-growth potential to help them succeed exponentially. , finance, etc. Similarly, Walt Disney diversified its business from an animation industry to an amusement park film production and television industry.
 TATA Group initially ventured into the steel manufacturing business and diversified it into other segments such as hospitality, aviation, automobile, power, etc.

-- The skills required to run the diversified entity may be an altogether different concept and may be varied from the parent entity, which possesses a challenge on the managerial skills and aspirations of managers.
+- The skills required to run the diversified entity may be an altogether different concept.
+They may be varied from the parent entity, which possesses a challenge on managers’ managerial skills and aspirations.

-- It involves decision risk that involves the choice of the product and market for the product to go wrong.
+- It involves decision risk consisting of choosing the product and market for the product to go wrong.

-- The new product that is manufactured by the company must match the ethical and governance standards of the parent product.
+- The new product that the company manufactures must match the ethical and governance standards of the parent product.

-- The risk of implementation is also involved, such as structure, talent, leadership, processes, and systems that may not prove to be adequate.
+- The risk of implementation is also involved, such as structure, talent, leadership, processes, and systems that may not prove adequate.

 Product Diversification vs. Market Diversification

-Both are the market strategies that organizations use to expand their businesses, although they have different meanings.
-Market diversification means extending of business offering to a new market that has not been previously targeted, whereas product diversification is the addition of new services and products to an existing business for its expansion within existing markets.
+Both are the market strategies organizations use to expand their businesses, although they have different meanings.
+Market diversification means extending the business offering to a new market that has not been previously targeted.
+In contrast, product diversification is the addition of new services and products to an existing business to expand within existing markets.

-Market diversification is often done to challenge a competitor and to find additional sources of income.
+Market diversification is often done to challenge a competitor and find additional income sources.
 When the business spreads across multiple market segments, it lowers the risk of business failure.
 The challenges involved in market diversification are research and planning, advertising, marketing, and activities needed to sell a product to a new segment.
 In product diversification, managing and additional product development is a major challenge.

 - Product diversification helps in maximizing the utilization of available resources.

-- It helps in multiple investments, which helps in absorbing losses incurred by any other investment.
+- It helps in multiple investments, which helps absorb losses incurred by any other investment.

-- Diversification into various industries or product lines helps in creating stability for the company during economic changing scenarios.
+- Diversification into various industries or product lines helps create stability for the company during economic changing scenarios.

-- A company that is widely diversified will not be in a position to respond quickly to various market changes.
-The focus on the operation of the company and its innovations will be limited.
+- A widely diversified company will not be able to respond quickly to various market changes.
+The focus on the company’s operation and its innovations will be limited.

-- New skillsets will be demanded; the diversification and lack of this expertise will prove a setback for the company.
+- New skill sets will be demanded; the diversification and lack of this expertise will prove a setback.

-- Old and new sectors of the entity will suffer due to a lack of attention and insufficient sources.
+- The entity’s old and new sectors will suffer due to a lack of attention and insufficient sources.

-This has been a guide to What is Product Diversification & its Meaning.
+This has been a guide to product diversification & its meaning.
 Here we discuss its objectives, features, and risk along with examples, advantages, and disadvantages.
 You can learn more about from the following articles –